Table of Contents

 You may pack your blankets away during the warmer months of the year.
 It seems logical to do the same for your dog blankets.
 Before you seal them up for the bulk of the year, though, consider alternative possibilities.

-Many dog blankets use microfiber cloth.
+Many dog blankets use a microfiber cloth.
 This fabric works well to wick away moisture (helpful for dogs that drool).
-Which means you can leave a basket of dog blankets out year-round.
+This means you can leave a basket of dog blankets out year-round.